Josefinekihlstrom/Plant-Memory/README.md

 ![wireframe6](/assets/wireframes/wireframe6.jpg)
 When finishing the game **dark mode**.

+#### Changes I made throuought the project
+- Instead of adding the feature of giving the player the option to change background music I decided to replace it with a questionmark icon in the Menu/Information section to simply provide the player who doesn't know how to play a memory game with information about how to play.
+I'm sure however that most people today know how to play a memory game, but for me it would feel omitted not to share that information with the player who wants to play but doesn't know how.

+- Some overall text and layout were changed in the overlays to give a better overwiev of the information provided in them.
+I added text under the play button to indicate how to start the game and encourage the player to get the background music started.
+When the game is finished I decided to add the icon of a winning cup together with the information about how to play the game again.

 ### Features
 The game page is sectioned into two columns.
 In the right column the actual memory game is based and in the